rbouckaert/MEP-tutorial/README.md

 partitions.
 To do this first link the site partitions and then choose HKY and Empirical from the Subst Model and Frequencies drop-boxes.
-Also check the estimate box for the Mutation Rate,which will finally trigger to check the “Fix mean mutation rate` box.
+Also check the estimate box for the Mutation Rate,which will finally trigger to check the `Fix mean mutation rate` box.

 <figure>
 	<a name="fig:BEAUti\_Site\_Model"></a>